How to Be a Lady Etiquette Free Books

 Enjoyed the book immensely and have always wanted a collection of notes on the established rules for correct manners, dress, deportment and conversation during dinners, carriage rides, street promenades and balls.

-I bought this book as the perfect souvenir from 'Chatsworth House' in England [sometimes known in movies as 'Pemberley']
+Very thorough, with its attention to I bought this book as the perfect souvenir from 'Chatsworth House' in England [sometimes known in movies as 'Pemberley']

 What ever else should I read about after visiting that fine establishment but how a lady should conduct herself in polite society?